 It’s often thought that water moccasins are harmless, non-venomous creatures, and cottonmouths are more dangerous and venomous.
-In reality, both terms refer to the same species, Agkistrodon piscivorus, which is the only venomous water snake in North America.
+In reality, both terms refer to the same species, Agkistrodon piscivorus—the only venomous semi-aquatic snakes in North America.
 Read on to find out more about cottonmouth snakes, also known as water moccasins, including how to identify them and where they are located.

 Characteristics of Water Moccasins and Cottonmouths

 Agkistrodon piscivorus, commonly referred to as the cottonmouth snake and the water moccasin, is a species of pit viper native to the southeastern United States.
 The only venomous water snake in North America – and the only semi-aquatic pit viper species – the water moccasin attains an average size of about 31.5 inches long, including the tail.
 Some subspecies and specimens are known to grow upwards of 71 inches long, however, and some can weigh as much as 10 pounds.